raphlap/iiif-downloader/README.md

 # IIIF Downloader

-> A simple utility for downloading images from IIIF servers
+> A simple utility for downloading images from IIIF servers, adapted to work with Didomena's IIIF API.

+NB Didomena is the research data repository of the EHESS (https://didomena.ehess.fr/).

 ## Installation